BARBELL AND DUMBBELL PULLOVERS: KILLER CHEST EXERCISES

-Because of its scientific name “Pectoralis” it is now commonly called as “pecs”, synonymous to the word, chest.
+Because of its scientific name “Pectoralis”, it is now commonly called “pecs”, commonly known as “chest”.

-Having the anatomy all covered, it is safe to say that the chest looks best with mass and what better way to gain those mass than to hit some hard chest exercise with these two heavy pressing movements: Barbell and Dumbbell Pullovers.
+Having the anatomy all covered, it is good to say that chests look great with mass and the better way to gain those mass than to hit some hard chest exercise with these two heavy pressing movements are Barbell and Dumbbell Pullovers.

-This is similar to doing the dumbbell pullovers but substitute the dumbbell with a barbell.
+This is similar to doing the dumbbell pullovers but substitutes the dumbbell with a barbell.

 - Lie down perpendicular to a workout bench.
 Position your head and torso off the bench which will require you a great amount of balance.
 Contract your core muscles to further stabilize yourself.